mytzy17/cst438Project3/README.md

 >which will be stored into the DB.
 I also implemented a file upload for images for
 >the user's profile picture.

-**User Story:** Avatar addition for userprofile HTML/CSS/backend/userprofile records:
+**User Story:** Avatar addition for userprofile HTML/CSS/backend/userprofile records by Miguel:
 >For the final iteration, I worked on the avatar idea for our userprofile.
 Essentially the idea was to have an
 >avatar for every user to be able to "evolve" as they got more and more correct answers in quizzes.
 An example being
 >if they reach 10 correct questions their avatar will evolve and so on.
 Unfortunately, this idea was scrapped in the end